ianbishop/userevents.github.io/4.2/docs/quickstart.md

 Be sure to check the "Enabled?" checkbox.
 By default, all new patterns are disabled, meaning they won't be actively searching for pattern matches.

-Once you're done, hit the "Save" button.
+Once you've checked Enabled, hit the "Save" button.

 ## Submitting an Event

 ### Authenticating

-CxEngage uses OAuth 2.0 to ensure that you can securely send events to our APIs.
+CxEngage uses OAuth 2.0 to ensure that you can send events to our APIs securely.

 In order to be able to submit an event, you must first get your `client id` and `client secret`.
-You can find these by clicking on your Gravatar (the image on the left navigation menu).
-There you will also find your `tenant`, which is required to send events to the right place.
+You can find these by clicking on the down arrow next to your username, and going to Profile.
+There you will also find the name of your `tenant`, which is required to send events to the right place.

 ### Using the Demo Event Submitter